micrology/prsm/README.md

 The view you see when you first open the app is intentionally very simple, but hidden away are many more features.
 To access these, click on the last, Settings, button on the top bar: ![Chat Window Button](./doc/images/SettingsButton.png).
 This will reveal a set of three tabs: Network, Factors and Links, with the Factors tab open.

+The panel showing the tabs can moved across the network pane: just drag any of the three tabs and they and the panel below will move.
+This can be useful if the panel gets in the way of seeing the network.

 ### Factors tab

 ![FactorsWindow](./doc/images/FactorsPanel.png)